Thhethssmuz/nnn/README.md

 Any part of the route may contain regular expressions.
 These expressions must match in order for the route to trigger.

 Regular expressions may be specified in two ways, either by wrapping the expression in square braces (`[]`) or parentheses (`()`).
-The two environments differ in one key way, expressions wrapped in parentheses are captured and their result is passed to the handler, in order, as additional arguments.
+The two environments differ in one key way, expressions wrapped in parentheses are captured and their result is passed to the handler, in order, as an additional argument.

 ```javascript
 app.get('/entry/(\\d+)', function *(id) { ... });